 Round Robin (Day 1 and 2)

 The World Championships is not a place for luck to decide games, nor is it something that will be rushed through.
 The first two days of the tournament will be a full duration round robin.
 Every player will play each other player once over fifteen rounds.
 In order to prove you’re the best, you’re going to have to face everyone else and prove it.
 No players will be eliminated during this phase – players will be seeded into the Elimination Round depending on how they do in the round robin.
 The top four players will be seeded directly into the Grand Finals portion of the tournament.
-The 5th best through 12th best players will be put into Pod A for the elimination stage, while the bottom 4 players after the group stage are put into Pod B.
+The 5th best through 12th best players will be put directly into Pod A for the elimination stage, while the bottom 4 players after the group stage are put into Pod B for the elimination stage, which will also occur on day 2.

 Elimination Stage (Day 3)

 The top 4 players from the first two days get to relax and skip the Elimination stage.
-The Elimination stage is split into two Pods – the 8 player Pod A and the 4 player Pod B. Once again, round robin play will decide who moves on – every player will have to face every other player, so no complaining about bad matchups!
+The eight remaining players will face off for four remaining slots in the finals.
+Once again, round robin play will decide who moves on – every player will have to face every other player, so no complaining about bad matchups!

-Pod A will play 7 rounds of round robin on day 3.
-After the round robin is complete, the players with the best three records move on into the Grand Finals.
+Pod A will play 9 rounds of round robin on day 3.
+After the round robin (and any necessary tiebreakers) are complete, the players with the best four records move on into the Grand Finals.
 The other five players are eliminated from the tournament.

 We’ve asked players to prove themselves all down the stretch, and they’ve done so.
 No more Round Robin play – now its a case of Last Man Standing.
 However, we’re not about to let a single slip here end a player’s run – the final leg of the tournament will be an 8 player Double Elimination bracket.
+Players who qualified via day 2 will be seeded 1-4 based on day 2 record.
+Players who qualified via Pod A on day 3 will be seeded 5-8 via Pod A record.
 Lose twice, and you’re done – win out, and claim the title of World Champion!

 ETS World Championship Prizing ($3000+ prize pool)